 Each time, I would change my privacy details AFTER I read about it on another friend’s newsfeed, about how they changed the privacy laws and in order for your profile page not to be viewed by the public, you would need to log in and change the tick boxes in the privacy section.
 I’m not sure how many times I had to readjust my settings to suit my privacy needs while maintaining a public Facebook profile (amongst my Facebook friends anyways)

-update assault to privacy, ALL of your profile pictures, even the ones from years ago, are visible to people who search for you.
+update assault on privacy, ALL of your profile pictures, even the ones from years ago, are visible to people who search for you.

 And there was no way that you could undo that with a privacy setting adjustment.
 I ended up deleting the pictures with my face to start and to “adjust” with this new update.